 As the world braced for a pandemic, the like of which most of us have never or will never witness again, we have come upon the great realization of the meaning of social distancing, quarantines, and remote healthcare.
 The tide has turned, and technology must get in line.
 Here are our predictions on the future of healthcare and the trends that will define its landscape instead of the COVID19 experience.

-- Rise in Predictive Analytics Systems with AI/ML: As we have realized the real danger of a health crisis, Machine Learning has now gained impetus in the predictive analysis of multiple dimensions of healthcare, such as early identification of disease, tailor-made care management, optimizing electronic health records, etc.
+- Rise in Predictive Analytics Systems with AI/ML: As we have realized the real danger of a health crisis, Machine Learning has now gained impetus in the predictive analysis of multiple dimensions of healthcare, such as early identification of disease, tailor-made Healthcare management, optimizing electronic health records, etc.

 - Need for Redefining Population Health Management: For future prevention of an outbreak of this nature, the key lies in improving care and adherence is by enhancing population health management through intuitive workflows, increased involvement, physician engagement, user-friendly IT solutions, and seamless communication tactics.